ripytide/metapac/README.md

 > to remove and ask for confirmation, so make sure to double check that the
 > expected packages and repos are being removed before confirming.

-### Adding a new package
+### Adding a new package/repo

-1. Edit your group files with a text editor to add the package to an existing group file or create a new group file and add the package to it.
-See the [`Group Files`](#group-files) section for the group file syntax
+Use a text editor to add the package/repo to an existing group file or create a new group file and add the package/repo to it.
-2. Run the `metapac add` command, see `metapac add --help` for arguments
-3. Run the `metapac install` command, see `metapac install --help` for arguments

-After the first two options you will then need to run `metapac sync` for the newly added package to be installed, whereas for `metapac install` it also installs the package while adding it to a group file.

-> [!TIP]
-> The first option is recommended since then you can group or organize the
-> order of packages in your group files in a way that is meaningful to you
-> and even add comments using the `toml` format.

-### Removing a package

-Do the opposite of [`Adding a new package`](#adding-a-new-package).
-The opposite of `metapac add` is `metapac remove`, the opposite of `metapac install` is `metapac uninstall` and the opposite of `metapac sync` is `metapac clean`.

-### Adding/Removing a repo

-At the moment the only way to add or remove a repo is to manually edit your group files with a text editor.
 See the [`Group Files`](#group-files) section for the group file syntax.

+You can then run `metapac sync` and `metapac` will install the package if it is not already present on your system.

+### Removing a package/repo

+Do the opposite of [`Adding a new package`](#adding-a-new-packagerepo).
+But instead use `metapac clean` after editing your group files to remove all packages/repos on your system not in your group files.

 ### Hooks